Nigidius Figulus: Scholarship

 His works on theology and other religious topics such as divination included De Diis ("About the Gods"), an examination of various cults and ceremonials, and treatises on divination (De augurio privato and De extis, the latter covering haruspicy) and the interpretation of dreams (De somniis).
 The literary historian Gian Biaggio Conte notes that "the number of his fragments that has come down to us does not correspond to the general admiration felt by posterity for this interesting scholar-philosopher-scientist-magician" and attributes this loss to "the vastness and especially the obscurity of the works."

 In literature

 Lucan concludes Book 1 of his epic Bellum civile (also known as the Pharsalia) with a portrayal of Nigidius uttering dire prophecies, based in part on astrological readings.
 Johannes Kepler discusses the astronomical implications of the passage with Herwart von Hohenburg in their correspondence of 1597.
 An English translation of the relevant letters is available online.

 Primary sources

 Primary sources for the life of Nigidius Figulus include several references in Cicero's letters, and the scholiast on Lucan, Bellum civile I. 639.
 Major sources for the fragments include Aulus Gellius, Pliny, and Nonius.
-Important 19th-century scholarship on Nigidius includes Teuffel, History of Roman Literature, 170, and M. Hertz, De N. F. studiis atque operibus (1845).
+Important 19th-century scholarship on Nigidius includes Wilhelm Siegmund Teuffel, History of Roman Literature, 170, and M. Hertz, De N. F. studiis atque operibus (1845).